zachary-krepelka/vertical-vim/README.md

 # vertical.vim

-This plugin introduces motions for vertical movement.
+This plugin provides vertical counterparts to Vim's built-in motions `f`, `F`, `t`, `T`, `;`, and `,`.
+The following table gives a brief synopsis.
 Full details are provided in the documentation.
 Use your favorite plugin manager for installation.

-## Motions

-This plugin's custom motions nicely parallel Vim's built-in motions.
-They are vertical counterparts to `f`, `F`, `t`, `T`, `;`, and `,`.
-The following table gives a brief synopsis.

 | Horizontal | Vertical             |
 | :--------- | :------------------- |